raulcv/raulcv-api-jwt_v1/README.md

-API Rest with nodejs  / JWT-API
+Full API Rest with nodejs  / JWT-API
+# The purpose of this porject is to be used in the future as external authentication service

-# API Rest with NodeJS and Express, this project is build whit HTTP verbs:
+# API Rest with NodeJS and Express, this project was built whit HTTP verbs:

 * GET
 * POST